Patient Education

 Clinical Perspective: Why Food Matters

-Poor diet, coupled with chronic stress, accelerates inflammation, worsens fatigue, and can mimic symptoms of adrenal dysfunction.
+Poor diet, coupled with chronic stress, accelerates inflammation, worsens fatigue, and can contribute to fatigue-like symptoms.
 By nourishing the body with balanced meals, patients often report improved energy, reduced cravings, and better sleep.
-As physicians, we emphasize that even if “adrenal fatigue” itself is debated, eating whole, nutrient-dense foods supports overall endocrine and musculoskeletal health.
+As physicians, we emphasize that even when fatigue has multiple possible causes, eating whole, nutrient-dense foods supports overall endocrine and musculoskeletal health.

 Conclusion